Within the XVIth Symposium 67 papers were programmed; besides 4 lectures

 Institute of Technological Research and Design, Campina

-Several field applications related to source rock evaluation and hydrocarbon primary and secondary migration are finally presented.
+Several field applications related to source rock evaluation and hydrocarbon

 Key words: well logs, source rock, hydrocarbon migration.